|Table of Contents|

-I hope your holidays were fulfilling, and I am ecstatic to once again see our campus hum with the energy and excitement of a new calendar year.
-As the newest students to our outstanding institution, know that the Spring 2021 semester promises to be productive and exciting as we work to create the most meaningful opportunities possible for your success and growth.
+I hope your summers were relaxing and fulfilling.
+It’s awesome to once again see our campus come alive with the energy and excitement of a new academic year.
+The Fall 2021 semester promises to be productive and exciting as we work to create the most meaningful opportunities possible for your success and growth.
 I know Eastern’s faculty and staff join me in extending their best wishes as we support each of you on your individual academic journeys.
 We look forward to your positive contributions to our classrooms, our campus, and our surrounding communities.

 At Eastern Illinois University, we are all in for you.

 We are uniquely committed to creating lifelong personal connections that will support and guide you toward success at every point along the way—both as EIU students and as responsible global citizens.
 Please explore the many programs and resources EIU offers, and know you can always feel comfortable asking me or anyone else on campus your questions, share your concerns, or advance your ideas for making the Eastern Illinois University community an even better place to live and to learn.